Introduction¶

 PAUSE_INTERVAL

-variable defines the pause time between test sets (this might be useful if, during tests, your device heats up and you want to prevent overheating). -
+variable defines the pause time in seconds between test cases (useful if your device heats up and you want to prevent overheating). -

 The